 1) Quality Software Vendor

-The main thing you can do as a provider to combat the majority of these challenges is to find a high-quality vendor of medical billing software.
+The main thing you can do as a provider to combat the majority of these challenges is to find a high-quality vendor of medical billing software–one that stays up to date with the latest medical billing trends.
 Having the right vendor can truly make a difference.
 Characteristics of a quality vendor include on-site support during implementation, U.S. based customer support, on-going support, customizable billing tools and reporting, and a history of clean claims up to 99%.